 A catfight broke out between two girls who’d had too much to drink.
 Two policemen separated them as clumps of peroxide hair came away in the taller girl’s hands.
 Skirts the size of belts hung askew and beer-stained tops rode high up their flabby midriffs.
 Hair coiffed to within an inch of perfection at the beginning of the night was now lank, while makeup ran down their faces, and they screamed abuse at each other.

 “Come back with me?”
 Theo whispered.

 Every inch of my body screamed to go.
-I’ve come here to spend the weekend with Chris I can’t just leave her can I?
+I’ve come here to spend the weekend with Chris.
+I can’t just leave her.
 She’ll understand.
 No, I can’t.
-I tried to explain to Theo though I’m not sure he understood.
-I saw his fleeting look of disappointment.
-We gazed at each other until he pulled me closer; I nestled against his chest.
+I tried to explain to Theo, and saw his fleeting look of disappointment.
+We gazed at each other until he pulled me closer.
+I nestled against his chest.

 “Can I see you again?” he murmured against my ear.

 Phew.
 We exchanged mobile numbers and then kissed again before Tom and Stephen dragged a reluctant Theo away.

 “Was Theo a good kisser?
 I want all the details,” Chris asked as we lay in bed ready to dissect the night.

 “Mmm.”
 I grinned.